Meica Horsburgh

-Meica Horsburgh (née Christensen; born 24 February 1989) is an Australian goalball player.
+Meica Jayne Horsburgh (née Christensen; born 24 February 1989) is an Australian goalball player.
 She began playing the sport in 2004, the same year she made her national team debut.
 After the national team took a three-year break, she was named the captain in 2010 and played in the Goalball World Championships.
 She represented Australia at the 2012 Summer Paralympics and was at the 2016 Summer Paralympics and 2020 Summer Paralympics.

 Personal

 Horsburgh was born in Wynnum North, Queensland, on 24 February 1989.

 She has a visual disability, with partial sight.
 She attended Cavendish Road State High School, and played in a goalball demonstration game there in 2004.
 Other sports she participates in include skiing.
 In 2005, she lived in Birkdale, Queensland, but was living in Wellington Point again by 2011.
 In 2011, she worked at Royal Brisbane and Women's Hospital as an administrator.
 She is married to Australian goalball player Jon Horsburgh.